EHCarr/ReactFilmLab/Projects/Project-2/readme.md

 ### Readme Requirements
 - Include ERD of your idea.
 - Include wireframes or link to wireframes.
+- Include screenshot of your trello board or link to your trello board.
 - Link to your deployed application.
 - List of unsolved problems.
 - Future enhancements.